INEC distributes sensitive materials to LGs ahead of Ondo guber poll - Businessday NG

-Oluwatoyin Babalola, the Resident Electoral Commissioner (REC) in Ondo State, who monitored the exercise, held at Akure branch of Central Bank of Nigeria (CBN) assured the residents of the state, political parties and all stakeholders of the commission’s readiness to conduct transparent, free and fair election.
+Oluwatoyin Babalola, the Resident Electoral Commissioner (REC) in Ondo State, who monitored the exercise, held at the Akure branch of the Central Bank of Nigeria (CBN) assured the residents of the state, political parties and all stakeholders of the commission’s readiness to conduct a transparent, free and fair election.

 Particularly, Babalola noted that the early distribution of the sensitive materials was to show that the commission was ready for the election, promising that the commission would be transparent in the conduct of the election.

 She said; “You can see that the distribution exercise is going on very smoothly.
 The farthest local governments have started moving to their local governments.
-All the other local governments, they have received their materials, they are checking and they are loading the vehicles.
+All the other local governments have received their materials, they are checking and they are loading the vehicles.

 “Then we move to the next set, Akoko North-East, North-West, Akoko South-West, South-East, Owo and Ose they have collected all their materials and they will leave any moment from now.